Robbins influences flooring line design, enhances product expertise

-It’s not very often that an opportunity comes along to help craft products we use or recommend in our professional lives, but Heather Robbins, senior interior designer and associate in our Omaha office, was recently given that opportunity.
+It’s not very often that an opportunity comes along to help craft products we use or recommend in our professional lives, but Heather Robbins, senior interior designer and associate in our Omaha studio, was recently given that opportunity.

 nora systems, Inc., one of the world’s largest manufacturers of sustainable rubber floor coverings, holds an annual design workshop at its headquarters in Weinheim, Germany.
 The company invites design professionals from a variety of markets across the world to help design or redesign flooring products.

 Robbins was asked to take part in this process based on her extensive knowledge of the company’s existing products and one of its major markets – healthcare.

 “We use rubber flooring a lot,” Robbins said.
 “It has properties that other resilient flooring doesn’t have.
 It’s more sustainable – it doesn’t contain phthalates.
 It also provides better acoustics and comfort under foot.”

 The product design workshop included 17 interior designers and architects from the United States, Canada, and Europe, as well as nora leadership.
 The design professionals were challenged to think creatively and collaboratively during product development.
 According to nora representatives, this insight helps the company develop the products designers need to be successful in their jobs.